CukuPackages/MicroWorld/README.md

 4. Create Source asset: Right Click in Assets - Create - MicroWorld - OSMSource
 5. OSMSource - Select OSM Data to chose the OSM data .pbf file
 6. OSMSource - Center Coordinates: can be found from TerraLand settings when generating the terrain
-7. Area: data extraction are to extract from the center
+7. Area: the area where to extract data from (real world size, ignore TerraLand World Scale)
 8. Use https://www.openstreetmap.org/ to analyze elements to be extracted
-9. If Query features don't work, try and click on the feature boundary
+9. If Query features doesn't work, try and click on the feature boundary

 #### Setup Vegetation
 1. Create Vegetation scene to use it to store vegetation biome areas and make it Active